juanfran/tapiz/README.md

 - [ ] Search boards
 - [ ] Favourite boards
 - [ ] Empty boards placeholder
+- [ ] Image & Vector can also be used in compose mode

 ## TODO, code refactor